empjustinian/emp/README.md

 <h2 style="color:yellow;">Q: What is this simple website for?</h2>
-    <p>This is the introduction page, and this website will be the record of my UCI writing class reflection.</p>
+    <p>This is the introduction page, and this website will be the record of my UCI writing class reflection.
+There will be some coding assignment I've done, including some flowcharts example and interation based codings. </p>
+    <p>I'm liking this course so far, although it has many little assignments to complete, but it do not have midterm so I will have enough time to focus on other courses, meanwhile keeping my engagement by completing the prework and homework assignments.</p>